 Louisiana

-Louisiana Administrative Code does not specify a CNA staffing ratio requirement, although it does indicate that sufficient staff is required to provide nursing and related services to each resident, and each resident must receive a minimum of 2.35 HPRD.
+Louisiana Administrative Code does not specify a CNA staffing ratio requirement, although it indicates that sufficient staff are required to provide nursing and related services to each resident.
+Each resident must receive a minimum of 2.35 HPRD.

 Maine